 Emmett started off first, "So your mom and dad, was it a one-night stand?"
 My family and I snapped our heads in his direction, with similar expressions of shock.

 He held his hands up in defense, "What?
 You can't tell me you weren't thinking the same thing."
-Admittedly, my train of thought had wandered across that possibility but I had thought it much too inappropriate to ask her.
+Admittedly, my train of thought had wandered across that possibility but I'd thought it much too inappropriate to ask her.
 Unfortunately, Emmett didn't exactly have a filter.

 "She was different.
 My mom, Renée, wasn't scared at all of what was happening.
 My dad found that extremely strange, yet intriguing.
 She didn't seem to fear vampires, so my father decided to keep her around: first, as a receptionist.
 But eventually, they developed feelings for one another… and they got married.
 No one knew, except for Uncle Marcus and Caius.